flexera-public/policy_templates/cost/google/cud_recommendations/README.md

 - *Email addresses* - A list of email addresses to notify
 - *Region* - Region to check, it is GCP Region locations
 - *Project ID* - Google Projects to Query.
 Leave blank to query all projects.
+- *Term* - The committed use discount term.
+- *Recommendation Algorithm* - The algorithm that will be used to generate the CUD recommendations.

 ## Policy Actions